Pravind Jugnauth: Family life

-Start of political career
+Political career

 Pravind Jugnauth entered the political arena in 1987 and officially joined the MSM in 1990.

-2000 to 2005
+2000–2005

 As Minister of Agriculture from 7 September 2000 to 7 October 2003 (under MSM-MMM government), Jugnauth reformed the sugar sector by diversification with the production of ethanol, agricultural rhum, special sugars, electricity generation from bagasse and other high value-added products.
 Besides production costs were significantly reduced in response to a drop in the protected sugar price under the Sugar Protocol with the European Union.
 He also negotiated a package for workers under the Voluntary Retirement Scheme which enabled around 8000 workers to retire with cash compensation exceeding 2.5 billion rupees and around 825 arpents of land worth 3 billion rupees.

 Jugnauth also encouraged hydroponics and other modern methods of agricultural production as well as agricultural biotechnology research.
 He created a National Agricultural Biotechnology Institute and Food Technology Laboratory in Mauritius and later launched the Small Planters Welfare Fund.
 The fund caters to the welfare of planters and their families and provides crop insurance schemes designed to financially support planters whose crops are affected by unfavourable weather conditions.

 As Finance Minister from 7 October 2003 to 5 July 2005, Jugnauth reduced taxes on thousands of commodities.
 He increased subsidies on basic commodities and gave salary compensations well above inflation rates in two successive years.
 He launched a project to make Mauritius a Duty Free Island.

-2005 to 2009
+2005–2009

-In June 2005 Prime Minister Paul Berenger dissolved the Parliament in preparation for the 2005 General Elections.
+In June 2005 PM Paul Bérenger dissolved the Parliament in preparation for the 2005 General Elections.
 The Labour-led Alliance Sociale won a total seat of 38 against the MSM-MMM alliance which obtained only 24 seats.
 Pravind Jugnauth was defeated in his constituency, received 48% of vote and was not elected.

 Paul Berenger became Leader of the Opposition made up of MSM (14 seats) and MMM (10 seats).

 In 2006 MP Ashok Jugnauth left the MSM party and formed a new party following a dispute with Pravind Jugnauth regarding the leadership of the party.
 At that time Pravind was not an elected member of Parliament but still held leadership of the MSM.
 Nando Bodha the general secretary of the MSM became Leader of the Opposition after the MSM-MMM alliance split up due to Pravind Jugnauth's disapproval of Paul Berenger's request to make Rajesh Bhagwan the Opposition Chief Whip.
 In 2007 two members of MSM (Joe Lesongard the party's president and Sekar Naidu) left the MSM and swore allegiance to Berenger who became Leader of the Opposition.